 But if her problem is due to a delayed or sluggish body clock—if what she has is delayed sleep phase disorder (DSPD)—she’d be better off with other types of treatment.
 Here’s more:

 Got ADHD?
 Chances are you’ve got insomnia symptoms, too.
 About 92 percent of the subjects in a recent study of adults with ADHD reported going to bed late because they were “not tired” or “too keyed up to sleep.”

-Results of this study, from University of Alabama at Birmingham, show that the sleep problems of adults with ADHD are due to delayed (and possibly less stable) circadian rhythms.
-(Circadian rhythms are controlled by the body clock.)
-And, say UAB researchers, delays in sleep timing—and daytime sleepiness—correlate with more severe hyperactive-impulsive and inattentive ADHD symptoms.
+The sleep problems of adults with ADHD may be due to delayed (and possibly less stable) circadian rhythms.
 If you’ve got ADHD-related insomnia, treatments aimed at advancing circadian phase may help.